zkonstas/Secure-File-System/README.md

 **objtestacl -a access obj**
 Test weather the current user has some "access" (rwxpv) for the object *obj*.
 The command outputs "allowed" or "denied" to stdout based on if the supplied kind of access is permitted

+### Details

+When trying to create a file that already exists, the file is overwritten with the new input data and it's acl is reverted back to the default

+Whenever an empty acl tries to replace an existing acl, the existing acl is not changed.

+## System Architecture and Access Control

+Objects are stored in a single directory with the following syntax: username+objname

+acls: @username+objname

+When an object is created, the creator's username is stored (somewhere, somehow).
+You are welcome to create a small number of system users.
+Each user has their own namespace; two different users can create objects of the same name.

-The objsetacl command reads an ACL from stdin.
-The form is identical to that discussed in class: 0 or lines of the following syntax.
+acl form: 0 or lines of the following syntax.

 	user.group    ops

 The possible "ops" are r, w, x, p, and v.  "p" is "permissions";
 you need "p" permission to change an ACL.  "v" is "view"; you must have "v" permission to view an ACL for a file.

-All commands must have a valid username.
-When an object is created, the creator's username is stored (somewhere, somehow).
-You are welcome to create a small number of system users.
-Each user has their own namespace; two different users can create objects of the same name.

-objput reads the contents of the object from stdin; objget writes the contents of a retrieved object to stdout.  objlist lists all of the objects belonging to the specified user; if the -l option is given (and options can appear in any order), all metadata associated with the object is displayed as well.
-At this point, that's just the size of the object, but that will change...

-### System Architecture and Access Control

 emphasize how the architecture is around access control